-The program takes place during the school week, and is ideal for home school families.
-A morning session (9:30am to 11:30am) includes farm observations, interactions with animals, and an activity or craft.
-These activities change with the seasons, but may include: honey processing, candle-making, soap-making, seeding and harvesting, composting, canning and food preservation, animal care. sewing and needlework, distilling plant essences, and more.
-Optionally, families can sign up for an extended session (9:30am to 1:00pm) that includes a farm lunch.
+Weekday sessions are ideal for home school families.
+Families can sign up for either a standard day (9:30am to 11:30am) or an extended day that includes a farm lunch (9:30am to 1:00pm).
 Lunch is an opportunity to collect or forage ingredients and learn cooking skills and techniques.
+Each session includes farm observations, interactions with animals, and an activity or craft.
+These activities change with the seasons, but may include: honey processing, candle-making, seeding and harvesting, composting, canning and food preservation, animal care. sewing and needlework, distilling plant essences, and more.
+Learn more about our activities here.

 Farm Day is open to children between the ages of 4 and 9 and a parent or guardian.
 Please note that the parent or guardian attends each session!
 Shared parent/child experience is an important part of our program.
 In order to make sure that each child gets individual attention, there is a maximum of three children per session.

 Questions?
 Please write email@example.com.